vmware-tanzu/community-edition/docs/site/content/docs/latest/verify-deployment.md

 # Examine the Management Cluster Deployment

 During the deployment of the management cluster, either from the installer interface or the CLI, Tanzu Community Edition creates a temporary management cluster using a [Kubernetes in Docker](https://kind.sigs.k8s.io/), `kind`, cluster on the bootstrap machine.
-Then, Tanzu Community Edition uses it to provision the final management cluster to the platform of your choice, depending on whether you are deploying to vSphere or Amazon EC2.
+Then, Tanzu Community Edition uses it to provision the final management cluster to the platform of your choice.
 After the deployment of the management cluster finishes successfully, Tanzu Community Edition deletes the temporary `kind` cluster.

 1. Run the following command to verify that management cluster started successfully.
-If you did not specify a name for the management cluster, it will be something similar to `tkg-mgmt-vsphere-20200323121503` or `tkg-mgmt-aws-20200323140554`.
+If you did not specify a name for the management cluster, it will be something similar to tkg-mgmt-azure-20210601125056,  `tkg-mgmt-aws-20200323140554`, tkg-mgmt-docker-20210601125056, or `tkg-mgmt-vsphere-20200323121503` .
 <!--add content for docker here -what will docker file name be-->
 ```sh
 tanzu management-cluster get
 ```

 2. Examine the folder structure.
-When Tanzu creates a management cluster for the first time, it creates a folder `~/.config/tanzu/tkg/providers` that contains all of the files required by Cluster API to create the management cluster.
+When you first deploy a management cluster, the `~/.config/tanzu/tkg/providers` folder is created.
+This folder contains all of the files required by Cluster API to create the management cluster.
+Settings for the management cluster are save in a cluster configuration file `~/.config/tanzu/tkg/clusterconfigs/<UNIQUE-ID>.yaml`./
-The Tanzu installer interface saves the settings for the management cluster that it creates into a cluster configuration file `~/.config/tanzu/tkg/clusterconfigs/UNIQUE-ID.yaml`, where `UNIQUE-ID` is a generated filename.
+Where `UNIQUE-ID` is a generated filename.

-3. To view the management cluster objects in Amazon EC2, Azure or vSphere do the following:
+3. To view the management cluster objects in Amazon EC2, Azure or vSphere, complete the following steps:
    * If you deployed the management cluster to vSphere, go to the resource pool that you designated when you deployed the management cluster.
 You should see the following VMs or instances:
       * One or three control plane VMs, for development or production control plane, respectively, with names similar to `CLUSTER-NAME-control-plane-sx5rp`
       * A worker node VM with a name similar to `CLUSTER-NAME-md-0-6b8db6b59d-kbnk4`